 Pacific City is well known for its awesome fishing spots.
 People love fishing in the Nestucca River, which has spring Chinook salmon, fall Chinook, Coho salmon, coastal cutthroat trout, and steelhead.

-On the North end of town is Town Lake, which is stocked heavily with Trout during the spring and summer.
+On the North end of Pacific City is Town Lake, which is stocked heavily with Trout during the spring and summer.
 People also enjoy catching huge Ling Cod at the beach in the surf.

-Cape Kiwanda has a marine garden with many tidal pools you can search through to see starfish and other sea life.
+For family fun, stunning Cape Kiwanda has a marine garden with many tidal pools you can search through to see starfish and other sea creatures during low tide.
 This is a great activity to do with children.
 Please keep in mind that sea life and other animals should never be touched or removed from their habitat.
-These are living creatures that should stay where they’re found and not be taken home.
+These are living creatures that should stay where they're found and not be taken home.

 Watching the Dory Boats launch or come in for the evening is a fun event in Pacific City.